Advanced Learning - Application & Testing Process

 Test date appointment letters are mailed or e-mailed several weeks after the application deadline.
 Parents/Guardians who have not received either a test date letter or a initial review letter by mid-December should contact the Advanced Learning office.

-Administered late-October through mid-January.
+Administered late-October through January.
 Some schools will have Saturday test sessions.
 All private school students are tested on Saturdays at various SPS elementary school locations, and some private students will require two Saturday test sessions depending on results from the cognitive testing.

 Achievement Testing (if needed)

-Completed by early-January.
+Administered through January or early February.
 Non-SPS students will be administered an achievement test if cognitive test scores are at the 87th percentile (98th for 8th graders) or higher.
 SPS kindergarten students who achieve cognitive scores at the 90th percentile or higher do not require achievement testing to qualify for Spectrum.
 SPS kindergarten students who achieve cognitive scores at or above the 98th percentile will take an achievement test to determine APP eligibility.

 Test and Eligibility Results